 Even Daschuk grudgingly acknowledged that the government’s relief program prevented widespread death from hunger across the Prairies.
 “The Macdonald administration avoided,” he wrote in Clearing the Plains “a region-wide mortality of the Indigenous population from famine, yet the quantity of rations was the absolute minimum to sustain life.”
 While he may have been parsimonious, Macdonald’s famine relief policies clearly saved lives.
 This deserves recognition, not scorn.

 It is also true that the collapse of their traditional way of life due to the disappearance of the buffalo led to many tragic outcomes for Western Canada’s Indigenous people, in particular an increased susceptibility to diseases such as tuberculosis.
-But eradicating this disease was far beyond Macdonald’s control; there would be no vaccine against tuberculosis (or “consumption” as it was usually called at the time) until 1921.
+But eradicating this disease was far beyond Macdonald’s control; there would be no effective treatment for tuberculosis (or “consumption” as it was usually called at the time) until the discovery of streptomycin in 1944.
 In fact tuberculosis was also a major killer of non-native Canadians in urban areas throughout Macdonald’s time; between 1850 and 1900, for example, it was the leading cause of death among adults in Toronto.

 Residential schools also figure prominently in popular claims that Macdonald was responsible for a “genocide” of Indigenous people.
 In fact, the first such schools appeared in Canada in 1695, long before Macdonald’s tenure.
 And their application to western Canada cannot properly be regarded as a government plot to permanently eliminate native culture.
 Under the seven numbered treaties, the federal government was obligated to build and staff such schools only when requested to do so by native leaders, or, as Treaty Six clearly states, “whenever the Indians of the reserve shall desire it.”